Skip Navigation

 Click Here to Request Online

 Online transactions have a Convenience Fee.
 This fee covers the cost incurred by the City of Dallas to offer an online option for your convenience.
-Individuals who wish to avoid this fee may handle their case by mail or in-person at the Municipal Court at 2014 Main St.
+Individuals who wish to avoid this fee may handle their case by mail or in-person at the Municipal Court, 2014 Main Street.

 Apply by Mail: